greysonkirk/Portfolio/README.md

-the is the portfolio site.
+the is the beginning of the portfolio site.